 Most common endocrine gland cancer which is generally considered as a disease of the developed world.
-Incidence of this disease is increasing throughout the world and the most common reason cited for this is overdiagnosis due to availability of better diagnostic facilities like Ultrasound, CT, MRI and recently PET CT.
+Incidence of this disease is increasing throughout the world and the most common reason cited for this is overdiagnosis due to the availability of better diagnostic facilities like Ultrasound, CT, MRI and recently PET CT.
 More and more thyroid lesions are incidentally found in these studies done for other indications which otherwise may not have been detected.

 Incidence is also rising in India and more so in South India.
 It comprises <1% of total cancer cases in India.

-Patients are the mostly asymptomatic and commonest presentation of this disease is swelling in the neck.
+Patients are the mostly asymptomatic and the commonest presentation of this disease is swelling in the neck.
 Though sometimes patient may present with a change in voice or difficulty in swallowing and/or respiration if there is a large swelling causing compression

 Younger population and female sex (approx 3-4:1) is more prone to the disease.
 Other risk factors include Radiation exposure (Therapeutic, diagnostic or Occupational), Family history, Obesity, Smoking Etc.